-Over the course of the first three issues, Failed States has developed organically and with unexpected momentum.
+Over the course of the first three issues, Failed States has developed organically and often unpredictably.
 An international cohort of contributors has begun taking shape and we believe that our study of place will remain interesting and worthwhile only so long as we are committed to continually broadening our global reach.
 So far the project has brought together practitioners from across Europe, North America, Africa and Asia.

 Our criteria from the beginning has been to seek out content from thinkers and makers whose endeavours we respect.
-To date we’ve been fortunate to include highly regarded emerging and established individuals: artists such as Charles Atlas, Prem Sahib, Matt Connors, Hannah Quinlan & Rosie Hastings, Colter Jacobsen, Callie Spooner, Peter Nencini, Ian Giles, Martin John Callanan, Euan Macdonald and Monique Mouton; filmmakers Matt Wolf, Donal Mosher and Sam Ashby; photographers Brian W. Ferry, Thabiso Sekgala, Ayesha Malik and Sabelo Mlangeni; and writers Wayne Koestenbaum, Jack Self, Paul Clinton and Olivia Laing.
+To date we’ve been fortunate to include highly regarded emerging and established practitioners: artists such as Charles Atlas, Prem Sahib, Matt Connors, Hannah Quinlan & Rosie Hastings, Colter Jacobsen, Callie Spooner, Peter Nencini, Ian Giles, Martin John Callanan, Jasleen Kaur, Euan Macdonald and Monique Mouton; filmmakers Matt Wolf, Donal Mosher and Sam Ashby; photographers Brian W. Ferry, Thabiso Sekgala, Ayesha Malik, Moath Alofi and Sabelo Mlangeni; and writers Wayne Koestenbaum, Jack Self, Paul Clinton and Olivia Laing.
 Events have included contributions from Felix Bazalgette, Imani Jacqueline Brown, Richard Fung, Ben Walters, Richard Scott, Rosa-Johan Uddoh, Philip Serfaty and Time is Away.

 If you are interested in being part of Failed States, we would love to hear from you.
 Please write to us via the Contact page, or to support us in the development of our expansive and rigorous endeavours, visit our Support page.

 Who we are

 Failed States, a journal of indeterminate geographies, was conceived of in 2016 by Publisher and Editor Jamie Atherton — an artist whose previous projects have involved performance, drawing and video.
 For the foreseeable future his practice is focused on Failed States and in the potential for research, collaboration, assembly and dissemination propagated by the publishing process.

 Jamie and Jeremy have been partners in life and often work for over 20 years.